rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

-The problem with this framing, of course, is that the "toxic" maximalists have been proven right, again and again, and again.
+The problem with this framing, of course, is that the "toxic" maximalists have been proven right, again, and again, and again.
-Anyone listening to the "toxic" maximalists would have come out okay from the labyrinth of financial scams that make up our modern economy.
+Anyone listening to the "toxic" maximalists would have come out clean from the labyrinth of financial scams that make up our modern economy.